 Housing Executive or housing association home

 Most Housing Executive and housing association tenants are allowed to transfer from or exchange their property.
-If you are already a tenant of the Housing Executive or a housing association, and you wish to move, you can apply for a transfer.
-You will need to complete a Housing/Transfer Application Form.
+If you are already a tenant of the Housing Executive or a housing association and you wish to move, you can apply for a transfer.
+You will need to fill in a Housing/Transfer application form.

-Your landlord will assess your housing needs and place you on the list for a transfer to alternative accommodation owned by any of the participating landlords within your areas of choice.
+Your landlord will assess your housing needs and place you on the list for a transfer to other accommodation owned by any of the participating landlords within your areas of choice.

 - your existing tenancy is less than two years old

 - you have arrears of four weeks or more

 - the existing property is not in a good state of repair or you own recoverable charges for repairs